Example: Using the AWS IoT Core Client SL Library

 Installing a client certificate

-.
+A client certificate is used to authenticate a device on AWS IoT Core.
 The client certificate can be generated via the AWS web interface, downloaded, and then installed on the corresponding device.

 A CSR file (Certificate Signing Request) is generated on the controller.
 This file is then used to generate a certificate.